fyngyrz/soyacro/README.md

 > 'ed: ['
 > ']'

+In addition, editor's markup can be restricted to only being applied within the span of blockquote tags.

-The web page provides incorporates this ability; turn on the `editor` checkmark to use it.
+The web page provides incorporates these abilities; turn on the `editor` checkmark to use the markup, and the `Ed's marks only in quotes` checkmark to restrict the markup to blockquotes.

 #### Fixed Expansions